mdiin/migrer/README.md

 The naming scheme is `Txxxx__abc_abc_abc.sql`:

 - `T`: The type.
 Either `V`ersioned or `R`epeatable
-- `xxxx`: The version.
-Any string of 1 or more digits, e.g. `000`, `1`, a UNIX
+- `xxxx`: **[OPTIONAL]** The version.
+Any string of 1 or more digits, e.g. `000`, `1`, a UNIX timestamp, etc.
-  timestamp, etc.
-  - Note that migrations should specify their dependencies explicitly, instead of depending on the version as dependency resolution
+  - Prefer explicit dependencies to implicit dependencies; implicits are only present for backwards compatibility
 - `__`: Double underscores are significant!
 They separate the type and version from the description
 - `abc_abc_abc`: The description.
 Can be anything really, as long as you